B1naryo/Multi-Purpose-Code-Data-Extractor/README.md

 This script runs entirely on the client-side using JavaScript and HTML, making it compatible with most modern web browsers without any additional dependencies.

-## License

-This script is provided under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your needs.